5 Reasons Google Maps Still DESTROYS Apple Maps in 2023

 It’s fair to say Apple Maps didn’t get off to the right start.
 When the company’s mapping app replaced Google’s in iOS 6 in 2012, many thought that it would be inherently better than Google Maps.

 Boy were they wrong.
-Apple Maps was plagued with a host of problems upon launch, the primary being a dearth of Points of Interest (POIs) aka locations like stores.
+Apple Maps was plagued with a host of problems upon launch, the primary being a dearth of Points of Interest (POIs) – aka locations like stores.
 And of the POIs it did offer, many of them were incomplete or entirely wrong.

 Even so, Google Maps is still widely superior to Apple Maps in terms of feature sets.
 Here are five reasons why–and five things Apple should steal from Google for their next Maps update.

-Another fantastic thing about Google Maps is the “Popular Times” feature in POI listings.
-This feature shows you, for example, the foot traffic in a certain restraint or club.
-It allows you to see the busiest and least busiest times so you can plan your trip their accordingly.
+Speaking of POI data…Another fantastic thing about Google Maps is the “Popular Times” feature in POI listings.
+This feature shows you, for example, the average and current foot traffic in a certain restaurant or club.
+It allows you to see the busiest and least busiest times so you can plan your trip accordingly.

 Apple Maps has no such Popular Times feature–and the lack of one is a clear reason why Google Maps still rules.